All the prints are hand made in my Roman studio.

 On the back of each print, a certificate of authenticity (COA) is applied.
 The certificate is unique and has anti counterfeiting features.
 Also on the COA you'll find important information: title, author name, the number of the copy, if the edition is limited, materials used and a brief overview that describes the subject and the story behind the image.
 Finally I stamp and sign across the COA border.

-Every photograph is protected with a layer of acid free Hahnemühle thin paper, inserted into a rigid cardboard envelope and shipped to your address.
+Every photograph is protected with a layer of acid free Hahnemühle thin paper, inserted into a rigid cardboard envelope and shipped by express courier to your address.

 Shipping costs apply only once on multiple purchases.